ATTAINING TO ETERNAL LIFE

 Scripture taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 International Bible Society.
 Used by permission of Zondervan Bible Publishers.

 Whoever dwells in the shelter of the Most High will rest in the shadow of the Almighty.
 (Psalms 91:1)

-The Ninety-first Psalm contains some marvelous promises that I believe we are going to place our confidence in, in the days to come.
-But there is a condition, isn't there?
+The Ninety-first Psalm contains some marvelous promises that I believe we are going to need to rely on in the days to come.
+But there is a condition, isn’t there?
 It is that we dwell in the shelter of the Most High.